RafalKucharskiPK/rafalkucharskipk.github.io/_research/farnoud_ghasemi.md

 importance: 1
 category: former
 author: Ghasemi
 bio: I was a PhD student at the Faculty of Mathematics and Computer Science at Jagiellonian University.
 My PhD research, conducted under the supervision of Prof. Rafal Kucharski, focused on studying the behavioural dynamics of two-sided mobility markets using agent-based microsimulation.
 I defended my PhD thesis in May 2026.
-The title of my doctoral dissertation was _Agent-based Modelling of Ride-sourcing Dynamics_.
+The title of my doctoral dissertation was Agent-based Modelling of Ride-sourcing Dynamics.
 arXiv: ['https://arxiv.org/search/cs?searchtype=author&query=Ghasemi,+F', 'arXiv_FG']
 github:
 gitlab: